- Mogelijk zorgwekkende stoffen

-- all substances currently under dossier or substance evaluation;
+- substances currently under substance evaluation;

 - substances under assessment by the PBT and ED experts groups; and

 Once the additional information is generated and assessed, authorities will either consider further regulatory actions or propose that no further action is needed.
-In the first case, the substance would be assigned to the 'risk management under consideration' pool and in the latter to the 'currently no further actions proposed' pool.
+In the first case, the substance would then be assigned to the 'risk management under consideration' pool and in the latter to the 'currently no further actions proposed' pool.

 Authorities review many substances under different regulatory processes and may not identify a need for further regulatory action at that moment.
 These processes are:

-- Substance or dossier evaluation
+- Substance or dossier evaluation;

-- PBT/ED expert group assessment
+- PBT/ED expert group assessment; and

 This could be due to, for example, low hazard or low potential for exposure, taking into account company-level risk management measures.
 If the situation changes and, for example, if companies report new uses or new data on the substance’s hazardous properties, or if regulatory priorities change, these substances may be subject to further regulatory actions.